 NC: I think one of the things that was a direct legacy was the way D&I questions and requirements were integrated into procurement standards, forcing people to think about what they were doing in these areas if they wanted to gain contracts with some of the most desirable brands, or the most lucrative government contracts.
 That has had a huge impact.
 It is a regular question which I am asked as a business pitching for work, and there have been times where our diversity has been the differentiator as to why Profusion have won contracts.
 We’ve seen how much more awareness exists and that it is at least discussed at board room tables now, everyone is expected to have a strategy and there are so many more networks for people from under-represented groups to support one another to navigate the obstacles we too often face.
 Overall, sadly, I think we are quite a long way off the better intentions being implemented effectively, so there is still more to do.

-Personally, London 2012 completely shaped my thinking and approach to diversity and inclusion and it is a consequence of that, that I run a data/tech company which far outstrips the industry averages in diversity.
+Personally, London 2012 completely shaped my thinking and approach to D&I and it is a consequence of that, that I run a data/tech company which far outstrips the industry averages in diversity.

 What D&I progress would you like to see in the next 10 years?